Sukrant73/RAG-AI-Voice-Assistant/README.md

 1. **Memory Buffer**: Utilize the memory buffer for fast data retrieval.
 2. **Huge Data Storage**: Store and retrieve large datasets efficiently using the vector database.
 3. **Models**: Use Faster Whisper for speech recognition and Mistral for natural language processing.

-## Contributing

-Contributions are welcome!
-Feel free to submit pull requests or open issues for any improvements or suggestions.